aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/features/conversion-options/_index.md

 ### Overwrite existing files in the destination folder

 The destination folder you have selected may already contain some of the files you want to convert.
-This option enables you to skip conversion for such files and process only files which are not found in the destination folder.
+This option allows you to skip conversion for such files and process only files which are not found in the destination folder.

 ### Browse for destination folder